alejandrojuria/tightbinder/paper.md

 - Configuration file based description of the model of the solid: Using a standarized format for configuration files, one can specify all the relevant parameters of the model, from the lattice vectors to the Slater-Koster hopping amplitudes.
-- There are two main classes defined, one to describe crystalline Slater-Koster models, and another one for amorphous solids.
+- Two main classes defined, one to describe crystalline Slater-Koster models, and another one for amorphous solids.
 There are also predefined models, and the possibility of defining custom models which inherit from a base `System` class.
 - Methods and routines to modify systems: once they are built, there are methods to modify